Intiserahmed/Merger/memory-bank/progress.md

 *   **State Management:** Consistent use of Riverpod.
 *   **Persistence:** Consistent use of Isar.
 *   **UI:** Moved from basic emoji prototyping towards a more structured UI based on visual references.
 Replaced number-based merging with emoji-based merging (plant sequence).
 Added Gems as a player resource. **Introduced a second merge sequence (Tools).
-Overhauled `GameGridScreen` UI based on specific design snippets, using placeholders initially.**
+Overhauled `GameGridScreen` UI based on specific design snippets, using placeholders initially.
+Changed grid dimensions to 9x7 and reduced tile size.**